Jakob37/RASP/README.md

 ##### Prinseq

-Prinseq is used to quality check the reads.
+Prinseq is used to exclude low quality reads and for trimming of low quality ends.
 Download prinseq-lite standalone version from its download page.
 For this guide, version 0.20.4 was used.